shannahutch/turtle_app/README.md

-  has_many- this is one item and it can have multiples of the item it    is  associated to belongs_to - this is one item and it is the child of one other has_many :through  this is one tem that has a relationship via another item and that the item has multiples.
+  has_many- this is one item and it can have multiples of the item it    is  associated to belongs_to - this is one item and it is the child of one other has_many :through  this is one item that has a relationship via another item and that the item has multiples.
   has_one - this is one item and it is assciated with another item there is only one of those as well has_one :through- same thing but there is an intermediary object to connect them...like a middle man has_and_belongs_to_many- this item belongs ot many and also has many.